 DevOps Engineer Definition

-A DevOps engineer is an information technology professional who works as the go-between for the engineering and operations teams of a company.
+What is a DevOps engineer?
+A DevOps engineer is an information technology (IT) professional who works as the go-between for the software engineering and operations teams of a company.
 They oversee software implementation, development, and maintenance.

 What Does a DevOps Engineer Do?